seanard1/pandas-challenge/README.md

 ## Citations

 The vast majority of the code came from in-class learnings, as well as the guide code left in the original download file.
-Google helped with one small exception:
+Google helped with a couple of small cleanup tasks:

 - Replacing the index in the first summary dataframe.
 I wanted to get rid of the zero that appeared.
 Found this solution: (https://stackoverflow.com/questions/40427943/how-do-i-change-a-single-index-value-in-pandas-dataframe)

+- I wanted to remove the warnings that were generated when trying to aggregate text-only columns in some of the early calculations. (https://stackoverflow.com/questions/72223610/dropping-invalid-columns-futurewarning)